nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 The "configuration" field defines the content of the dashboard in a [JSON format](https://www.json.org/).
 A dashboard typically contains of:

 - meta-properties
-  - tiles, each tile is of one of the follwoing types:
+- tiles, each tile is of one of the following types:
   - a geographical map, implemented in [Leaflet](https://leafletjs.com/)
   - a temporal graph, implemented in [Plotly](https://plot.ly/javascript/)
   - other media type (image, gif, etc)

 -----